CRG Technologies Becomes CRG Automation to Reflect Expanded Automation Focus.

 “This is more than a name change,” said James DeSmet, the president of CRG Automation who previously held top engineering and manufacturing roles with fan and light maker Big Ass Fans and General Electric.
 “CRG Automation’s quality work, attention to detail and flexibility have earned us the trust of the world’s leading companies.
 We’re proud to now officially reflect how we’ve been solving our customers’ toughest automation challenges with custom solutions, not out-of-the-box bandages.”

-In recent years, the company expanded its business lines to include the development of custom automation solutions, earning recognition including selection by Kawasaki Robotics for inclusion in its Preferred Integrators program.
-While CRG Automation continues to develop and offer cartoners, case-packers and rebuilds, the company now also serves its customers with advanced solutions, including robotic integrations.
+In recent years, the company expanded its business lines to include the development of custom automation solutions, earning recognition including selection by Fanuc & Kawasaki Robotics for inclusion in their Preferred Integrator Networks.
+While CRG Automation continues to develop and offer cartoners, case-packers and other secondary equipment, the company now also serves its customers with advanced solutions, including robotic integrations.

 CRG Automation’s 40,000-square-foot headquarters in Louisville, Kentucky, features a full controls and machine shop.
 The facility has also recently been renovated to expand floor space, offering the space to build complete proofs of concept and set up and conduct performance testing for full packaging and processing lines.